focusbp/persistent-fix-loop/README.md

 It fails because it assumes perfect completion.

-PFL removes this assumption and replaces it with a continuous stabilization model.
+PFL removes this assumption and replaces it with a continuous stabilization loop, enabling reliable operation in real-world systems.

-This enables hierarchical AI to operate effectively in real-world environments.

 ## 12. Future Work

 - Empirical validation
 - Benchmarking stability vs completion models
 - Integration with production systems